Rooferly/rooferly-digital/docs/MARKETING_SEO_SUMMARY.md

 **🎉 CONGRATULATIONS!**

-RooferLy now has a comprehensive, data-driven marketing and SEO strategy that positions the company for digital dominance in the Chicagoland roofing market.
+Rooferly now has a comprehensive, data-driven marketing and SEO strategy that positions the company for digital dominance in the Chicagoland roofing market.
 The strategy is fully aligned with your brand values and ready for implementation.

 **Next Action:** Begin Week 1 Critical Priority items starting with Contact and Pricing page optimization.